A sampling of mixed berries that can be fed to Coturnix quail.

 Can quail eat kitchen scraps?

 Yes, but only certain kinds.
-Stick to fresh veggie trimmings and greens—skip anything salty, sugary, or processed.
+Stick to fresh veggie trimmings and greens.
+Skip anything salty, sugary, or processed.
+Think carrot tops, cabbage leaves, or a bit of lettuce from your salad mix, not last night’s leftovers.

 How often should I give my quail treats?

 A few times a week is plenty.
-Keep treats to no more than 10–15% of their total intake.
+Keep treats to no more than 10–15% of their total intake so their main feed still provides most of their nutrition.

 Will quail eat bugs if they’re foraging outside?